 The subject property is approximately 56 acres and is located in the Southeast quadrant of the Collier Boulevard and Immokalee Road intersection.
 The site is currently zoned A, Agriculture and is in active agricultural use as a commercial landscape nursery.
 The applicant proposes to rezone the entire property to MPUD, Mixed Use Planned Development.
-The MPUD will permit a maximum of 228,000 square feet of commercial development and up to 400 multi-family residential dwelling units.
+The MPUD will permit a maximum of 370,000 square feet of commercial development, 140 hotel/motel rooms and up to 400 multi-family residential dwelling units.

-Approximately 40 acres of the property is located within Activity Center #3.
-Activity Center #3 is a master planned activity center, which allows the boundary of the activity center to be reconfigured through the zoning process, so long as permitted commercial development area will not exceed the maximum of 40 acres for this quadrant of the activity center.
+Approximately 36 acres of the property is located within Activity Center #3.
+Activity Center #3 is a master planned activity center, which allows the boundary of the activity center to be reconfigured through the zoning process, so long as permitted commercial development area will not exceed the maximum of 36 acres for this quadrant of the activity center.
 There is no expressed maximum allowable commercial square footage in the Future Land Use Element of the Growth Management Plan.
 Maximum allowable density within the activity center is 16 dwelling units per acre.
-The balance of the site is also entirely within the density band surrounding Activity Center #3 and is approximately 16 acres, which permits residential dwelling units at a maximum density of 7 dwelling units per acre or 112 units.
-Because the project is mixed use and within the activity center, dwelling units located within the activity center boundary are permitted to achieve a maximum of 16 dwelling units per acre, which would equate to a maximum eligible density of 640 units.
-The total eligible density for the MPUD is 752 units.
+The balance of the site is also entirely within the density band surrounding Activity Center #3 and is 19.7± acres, which permits residential dwelling units at a maximum density of 7 dwelling units per acre or 138 units.
+Because the project is mixed use and within the activity center, dwelling units located within the activity center boundary are permitted to achieve a maximum of 16 dwelling units per acre, which would equate to a maximum eligible density of 576 units (36 acres x 16 d.u./acre).
+The total eligible density for the MPUD is 714 units.
 The proposed maximum of 400 dwelling units is consistent with the density rating system.